fsantanna-no/p2p-tml-paper/rita-24/response.md

 > case?

-The evaluation requires a synchronized global clock that can measure differences in the order of milliseconds.
+The evaluation requires a synchronized global clock that can measure differences in the order of a few milliseconds.
+This can be done reliably in a single machine, but not trivially across the network with the precision that we needed.
 We use Linux's NetEm to emulate network latency, but do not consider other network challenges.
-That being said, latency is the only network dependent parameter that we evaluate.
+That being said, latency is the only network dependent parameter that we currently evaluate.

 ### Comment J.11